Matth-info/Twitter_M1_IDD_Calvet_Besnier/README.md

 Home : access to the bleats of friends and search words in bleats or profile in Bleatter User database

 The developement process is still ongoing.

+Bonus : You should be able to hear a goat bleatting when you push the button submit in the post a bleat